Credit

 How Much of My Credit Limit Should I Use?

-But individuals with low outstanding balances typically receive the best loan offers and interest rates!
-Lenders may feel confident extending a higher credit limit or loan amount because you demonstrate financial responsibility.
+However, individuals with low outstanding balances typically receive the best unsecured loans and interest rates!

-A low credit utilization rate is the key to getting a healthy credit rating.
+A low credit utilization ratio is the key to getting a healthy credit rating.
 But how can credit card users check their credit utilization ratios?

 Suppose you want to improve a bad credit score.
-In that case, it’s imperative that you focus on paying off your credit cards to get a low credit utilization ratio.
-Paying down your credit cards can improve your finances as well as your credit health.
-Credit cards tend to have higher than average interest rates, which can result in significant financial loss to borrowers with high balances.
+In that case, it’s imperative that you focus on paying off your outstanding debt to get a low credit utilization rate.
 The less debt you have, the more money you can keep in your pocket!

 Can I Increase My Total Credit Limit?